IFTF manages a range of programs in service to our mission.

 Since 2017, the IF Archive has operated under IFTF stewardship, by way of the IF Archive standing committee.

 Twine is a free tool which lets creators of all skill levels make hypertext-based interactive fiction.
 Invented by IFTF co-founder Chris Klimas in 2009, it has grown rapidly in popularity and importance.
 Twine’s diverse userbase includes Hollywood studios, schools, and disadvantaged creative communities.

-In 2016, IFTF will explore ways to provide legal and financial support to both the Twine project and its community infrastructure.
-We will aim to ensure Twine’s continued high quality and free availability, without affecting any of the licenses or practices which have allowed Twine development to thrive.
+Today, IFTF's Twine standing committee explores ways to provide legal and financial support to both the Twine project and its community infrastructure.
+We aim to ensure Twine’s continued high quality and free availability, without affecting any of the licenses or practices which have allowed Twine development to thrive.